Your cookie preferences

 How Is Economy 10 different from Economy 7?

-The key difference is simply the number of off-peak hours.
+If you're considering the merits of Economy 7 versus Economy 10, the difference is simply the number of off-peak hours.
 While Economy 7 offers you seven hours of off-peak energy at night only, Economy 10 adds three daytime hours, usually in the afternoon.

 How else can I cut my gas and heating bill?

 While it’s tempting to use an Economy 10 plan to take advantage of off-peak energy, the simpler way to cut your energy bills is simply to reduce your consumption.
-For instance, try turning your thermostat down a little, and making sure you have energy-saving light bulbs installed throughout your property.
+For instance, try turning your thermostat down a little, and making sure you have energy-saving lightbulbs installed throughout your property.
 You should also be aware of buying new energy-intensive appliances like flat-screen TVs.
 And when it comes to doing the washing, 90% of your washing machine’s energy is spent by heating the water, so try and use lower temperatures.

 When it comes to retaining heating, besides closing doors and windows, make sure your draught proofing and insulation is up to scratch.